thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

   <dlentry id="table">
     <dt>table</dt>
-    <dd>Top-level container for all object definitions within the Table.<br>
+    <dd>Top-level container for all object definitions within the table.<br>
     Specific table, used in defining higher-level objects, such as table paths.<br>
     Defined as <code>name</code> within <code>tables</code> definition. <br> For Answers, this parameter contains configuration for the Answer, if it displays in table format.
     </dd>